ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_documentation.md

 When collaborating, it is also useful to set out the standards used within your project.
 This might include particular packages required for certain tasks and guidance on the [code style](code-style) used in the project.
 Consider including a code of conduct if you plan to have contributors from outside your organisation.
-Please [see GitHub](https://docs.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project) for advice on creating a code of conduct.

-See the CONTRIBUTING file from our [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md) for an example:
+The following is an example of the CONTRIBUTING file from the [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md):
 `````{tabs}

 ````{tab} Markdown